 This proposed modification of the 10,000 share threshold was rejected, but it is not clear why or by whom.
 The 10,000 share threshold actually submitted to, and adopted by, the Board was consistent with the threshold adopted in the prior years, with one exception.
-Unlike in prior years, the resolution gave the Chairman the
+Unlike in prior years, the resolution gave the Chairman the discretion to have the Company repurchase outside of the formal program some, but not all, shares held by a shareholder who tenders 10,000 shares or fewer.
+In addition, this resolution purports to ratify the "discretionary" repurchases made by the Chairman before November 3, 2000:

-32 In his interview, Grover McKean expressed his belief that a 5,000 share threshold would have been more appropriate to accomplish the goal of eliminating small ULLICO shareholders, (McKean Interview)
+In his interview, Grover McKean expressed his belief that a 5,000 share threshold would have been more appropriate to accomplish the goal of eliminating small ULLKO shareholders.
+(McKean interview)

-33 Rick Baltz of Amold & Porter told Carabillo that 10,000 shares was not a typical "odd lot" as defined under the SEC's tender offer rules, which define an "odd lot" as fewer than 100 shares, (Baltz Interview)
+Rick Baltz of Arnold & Porter told Carabillo that 10,000 shares was not a typical "odd tot" as defined under the SEC's tender offer rules, which define an "odd tot" as fewer than 100 shares.
+(Baltz Interview)